-Personally, I would recommend that you start off with a 3 month supply.
-However, in our own home we're also experimenting with indoor gardening, and we raise chickens and turkeys as well as foraging, fishing, and hunting.
+Personally, I would recommend that you start off with a three-month supply.
+However, in our own home, we're also experimenting with indoor gardening, and we raise chickens and turkeys as well as foraging, fishing, and hunting.
 That way we're better prepared for long-term food shortages.

 How much space should I have for a prepper pantry?

-For example, you can purchase #10 cans (which means that there are 25 cans per pallet.)
-Get creative and store these around your house in places like a bookshelf or under your spare bed.
+For example, you can purchase #10 cans (which means there are 25 cans per pallet.)
+Get creative and store these around your house in a bookshelf or under your spare bed.

 How long will my prepper pantry food last?